Fabrice Fouillet’s Colosses

 The idea behind the project

-The project brings about a change in how these monuments are viewed, in other words, the idea of the project is not entirely to capture images of the statues or show off their sizes or the symbol they represent.
-The project, however, is to show these figures in the environment they are in and how they fit into the landscape and their connections to their immediate surroundings.
+The project brings about a change in how these monuments are viewed.
+In other words, the idea of the project is not entirely to capture images of the statues or show off their sizes or the symbol they represent.
+However, the project is to show these figures in the environment they are in and how they fit into the landscape and their connections to their immediate surroundings.
 Colosses is a study of the landscape in which monuments and commemorative statues are erected and tends to bring out another perspective from which these symbolic representations can be viewed.

 Why are statues being erected?

 There can be different reasons why statues are erected and these include political, ideological or religious.
-Most times, statues are erected to keep alive the memory of a person or event and with the passing of the years, the statue will eventually become a symbol for the community.
+Most times, statues are erected to keep alive the memory of a person or event.
+With the passing of the years, the statue will eventually become a symbol for the community.

 Most of the statues are located on this continent

 As the series Colosses is all about the landscapes in which these statues are sited, we get to see the connections these gigantic declarations have with their immediate environment.
-A lot of statues were erected around the world in the 1990s with many of them located in Asia.
-Right now the world’s highest statue is undergoing construction in India and it will go as high as 182 meters which will be almost twice the size of the statue of liberty.
+Many statues were erected around the world in the 1990s, with many of them located in Asia.
+Right now, the world’s highest statue is undergoing construction in India and it will go as high as 182 meters, which will be almost twice the size of the statue of liberty.

 Where and how did Fouillet take photographs?

-For this project, Fouillet took photographs of the statues outside their surroundings totally detaching them from their natural environment thereby giving a wider view and perspective to how these huge monuments fit into the landscape.
+For this project, Fouillet took photographs of the statues outside their surroundings, detaching them from their natural environment, thereby giving a wider view and perspective of how these huge monuments fit into the landscape.
 He captures the monuments from a perspective we don’t usually get to see every day.
-Some of these monuments include the Dai Kanon in Sendai, Japan which he framed from a few blocks away.
-Christ the King monument in Swiebudzin, Poland was framed from behind.
+Some of these monuments include the Dai Kanon in Sendai, Japan, which he framed from a few blocks away.
+Christ, the King monument in Swiebudzin, Poland, was framed from behind.
 For some of the monuments, Fouillet shoots wide enough to capture the details of the things in the environment of these looming monoliths.
 For example, in the image of the Grand Byakue Kannon in Takasaki, Japan, there is a Coca-Cola machine just down the hill away from the monument.
-According to Fouillet, his intention is to take out the monument from its regular touristic and religious setting which we are already used to.
+According to Fouillet, he intends to take out the monument from its regular touristic and religious setting, which we are already used to.

 Next plans of Fouillet

-So far, the project has spanned through ten countries and Fouillet thinks the project would not be complete if he does not capture the monument of Genghis Kahn riding on horseback which is located on the banks of the Tuul River in Mongolia and the Sardar Patel statue which is under construction in India.
+The project has spanned through ten countries, and Fouillet thinks the project would not be complete if he does not capture the monument of Genghis Kahn riding on horseback, located on the banks of the Tuul River in Mongolia and the Sardar Patel statue, under construction in India.
 For the biggest statue in the world at the moment, the Spring Temple Buddha in Henan, China, Fouillet said he was unable to find a satisfying angle.